-Long-lived assets are evaluated for recoverability whenever adverse events or changes in business climate indicate that the expected undiscounted future cash flows from the related asset may be less than previously anticipated.
-If the net book value of the related asset exceeds the undiscounted future cash flows of the asset, the carrying amount would be reduced to the present value of its expected future cash flows and an impairment loss would be recognized.
-For the years ended September 30, 2019 and 2018, the System does not believe there were any adverse events or changes in business that would indicate that an impairment reserve is required.
+Long-lived assets are evaluated for recoverability whenever adverse events or changes in business climate indicate a decline in service utility of the capital asset.
+For the years ended September 30, 2020 and 2019, the System does not believe there were any adverse events or changes in business that would indicate that an impairment reserve is required.